GDG-W/Amethyst/README.md

 ### ✅ Additional Notes

 - Use [Tailwind CSS](https://tailwindcss.com/docs) utility classes for styling.
-Inline color, font, etc. declarations are highly discouraged.
+Inline color, font, etc. declarations are highly discouraged
   Make good use of Tailwind's native classes and extended classes as specified in `tailwind.config.ts`
 - Keep component files focused.
-If it’s doing too much, break it into smaller parts.
+If it’s doing too much, break it into smaller parts
-- Name components and files descriptively.
+- Name components and files descriptively
 - Keep your code DRY
 - Do NOT attempt to bypass code quality checks.
 Doing so will result in immediate ejection from the project.
-- Prefer `async/await` over promise chains for readability.
+- Prefer `async/await` over promise chains for readability
-- Use TypeScript strictly: aim for full type coverage and no `any`.
+- Use TypeScript strictly: aim for full type coverage and no `any`
 - Test coverage must be no less than 85%

 ---